-Buying from a dealer
+Buying from a car dealer

-Just because someone is listed as a dealer on the Autotrader website does not mean they are).
+Just because someone is listed as a dealer on the Autotrader website does not mean they are.
 There is no regulation in place for ‘dealer declaration’ and anyone can buy an advert on Autotrader and call themselves a dealer.

 Do NOT allow the dealer to bring the vehicle to you.

-There are cases of fraud in the private and retail automotive sector, but you can reduce much of the risk by following a few basic rules as follows:
+There are cases of fraud in the private and retail automotive sector, but you can reduce much of the risk by following a few basic rules, as follows:

 - Have the car inspected by a third-party professional such as the RAC, AA or Clickmechanic who offer car inspection services

 - Check the car owner’s identity

 - Visit the seller at their address

-- Premium vehicle checks hold information that has been recorded by an insurance company.
-Car damage and repair that was settled between drivers will most likely not be recorded
+Premium vehicle checks hold information that has been recorded by an insurance company.
+Car damage and repair that was settled between drivers will most likely NOT be recorded

-- Cloned vehicles present a false VRM (vehicle registration number) and VIN (vehicle identification number).
-If the car is a clone its data will belong to a different, identical vehicle
+Cloned vehicles present a false VRM (vehicle registration number) and VIN (vehicle identification number).
+If the car is a clone, its data will belong to a different, identical vehicle